 "Offense" refers to points of refutation that make your opponent's argument a reason for why they should lose the debate or for why you should win the debate.
 For example, on the topic, "Cats are better than dogs," one side might argue that cats are better because they tend to keep to themselves and are low-maintenance.
 The other side might make an offensive argument saying that is actually why cats are not better than dogs.
-Because people purchase pets for a primary reason to have a companion-if cats keep to themselves and are low-maintenance, then they are in fact not a good pet, whereas dogs love their owners and make great companions.
+Because people purchase pets for a primary reason-